-In addition to leading the daily life skills curriculum, Advisors also help participants build their daily schedule and encourage them to choose activities that offer a good balance of active, social, recreational, and new challenges (such as trying a day hike or joining a dance crew).
+In addition to leading the daily life skills curriculum, Advisors also help participants build their daily schedule and encourage them to choose activities that offer a good balance of active, social, recreational, and new challenges (such as assisting camp program staff).
 All Vista participants have the opportunity to plan, shop for, and cook a community meal during the session.